 If third parties are involved in your project, please ensure that you have spoken or will speak to the IP & Legal Team about contracts.
 Consideration of the relationship with priming fund collaborators is essential to the success of your project and future research.

 SUPPLEMENTARY QUESTIONS SPECIFIC TO THIS CALL

 Supplementary Questions for applications to the AgriFood at York Local Pump Priming Funding.

 A. N8 AgriFood Theme

-Please state which of the N8 AgriFood Theme(s) and research challenge the project addresses.
+Please state which of the N8 AgriFood Theme(s) and research challenge(s) the project addresses.